-- Open to 4-H clubs and FFA chapters showing beef, bucket calf, dairy, goats, horses, sheep, swine, rabbits, or poultry at the fair.
+- 1. Open to 4-H clubs and FFA chapters showing beef, bucket calf, dairy, goats, horses, sheep, swine, rabbits, or poultry at the fair.
 No pre-entry required. - 2.
 The contest is designed to encourage clubs and chapters to keep their livestock displays at the fair in a neat, presentable manner. - 3.
 The purpose is to maintain an attractive livestock exhibit. - 4.
 Species will be judged on a daily basis each day of the fair. - 5.
 Scores will be posted each day following judging. - 6.
-An overall champion will be selected from those groups that exhibit at least four different species based on total points earned.
+An overall champion will be selected from those groups that exhibit at least four different species based on total points earned. - 7.
+Winners will be announced during the Livestock Auction.